pkdevaraj/Presentations/Chef_Analytics.md

 - Chef Actions: The Chef server gathers a lot of data.
 For example:

-Changes made to each node object
+Changes made to each node object.

-The run history for all nodes
+The run history for all nodes.

-The history of every cookbook (and cookbook version)
+The history of every cookbook (and cookbook version).

-How and where policy settings—roles, environments, and data bags—are applied
+How and where policy settings—roles, environments, and data bags—are applied.

-Which users made which changes
+Which users made which changes.

 The Chef Analytics server collects all of this data and makes it visible from the Chef Analytics user interface.